2026 Analysis

 Acumatica + ecommerce Kensium Official Acumatica Commerce Partner, proprietary KCF framework

-Epicor + Adobe Commerce Elogic or Creatuity Elogic: two ECC case studies.
+Epicor + Adobe Commerce Elogic Commerce or Creatuity Elogic Commerce: two ECC case studies.
 Creatuity: proprietary P21 connector

 Infor CloudSuite + ecommerce Atwix Proprietary Infor Pre-Integrated Solution, Graphic Solutions Group case study

-Odoo + ecommerce Brainvire or Elogic Brainvire: Odoo Gold Partner, PanHomes case study.
-Elogic: Helvetiq and Kaneen
+Odoo + ecommerce Brainvire or Elogic Commerce Brainvire: Odoo Gold Partner, PanHomes case study.
+Elogic Commerce: Helvetiq and Kaneen

 Visma + ecommerce Elogic Commerce Only agency with a documented Visma integration case study (Benum, via Vitari iPaaS)